nrai14/Module_2_Challenge_Portfolio/README.md

 ## Description

-For the second week of bootcamp, I created a website development portfolio utilisng HTML and CSS.
+I created a website development portfolio utilisng HTML and CSS.
 Each section uses CSS Flexbox and Grid and throughout the course I will be seeking to update the placeholder images/texts once I have created other applications to replace them with.

 This task is important as it has been stressed that a strong portfolio will be key to achieving a full-time position, as it allows one to highlight their strongest work as well as the thought processes behind it.